Our Staff

 In his years away from Nominingue, Matt has developed a variety of skills and lived experiences that are invaluable for camp.
 He has formal education in hospitality, heritage carpentry, and psychology.
 His certifications include Emergency First Responder, First Aid Instructor, and Firefighter Seals.
 He has worked in residential construction, social services, the retail/service industry, facilities and operations management, and emergency response.
 For Matt, Camp Nominingue is a place where youth can learn, grow and make mistakes in a supportive and encouraging environment.
 It is a place where every individual can: “Rise free from care and seek adventure!”

-Business Manager – Elisa van Wagner
+Former Business Manager – Elisa van Wagner

 Elisa Wagner